donuorri/lindbscan/README.md

-# Flood-Fill Density Based Clustering (FFDBC)
+# Lin-DBSCAN

-This project is a the reference implementation of the Flood Fill Density Based Clustering algorithm, a fast density based clustering algorithm with O(n) time complexity.
+This project is a the reference implementation of the Lin-DBSCAN algorithm, a fast density based clustering algorithm with O(n) time complexity.
 DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a milestone in the field of clustering techniques that gave origin to a prolific research trend